Knowledge, Practices, Pedagogy

 - From Text to Classroom (TALC, Sandrine Bazile, Christine Boutevin, Y. Daumet, Catherine Dupuy, M. Eugène, Aldo Gennaï, S. Genre, Agnès Perrin-Doucey, Patricia Richard-Principalli, Serge Leblanc, H. Raux, Yves Soulé, and Frédéric Torterat, 2017–2020).

-- See, do, say (VOI, Caroline Blanvillain, Franck Leblanc, 2018-2021).
+- See, Do, Say (VOI, Caroline Blanvillain, Franck Leblanc, 2018–2021).